Islam Feruz: Loan to Excel Mouscron

 On 31 August 2016, Feruz joined Wallonian Belgian side Excel Mouscron on a season-long loan.
 Ten days later, he made his debut in the first division of Belgium in a 5–1 home defeat against Zulte Waregem, replacing Simon Diedhiou in the 70th minute.
 On 7 January 2017, after a disappointing loan spell, Feruz returned to Chelsea.

 Loan to Swindon Town

 On 11 January 2017, Feruz joined Swindon Town on loan for the remainder of the 2016–17 campaign.
 Three days later, Feruz made his Swindon Town debut in their 2–1 victory over Bolton Wanderers, featuring for 60 minutes before being replaced by Jermaine Hylton.
 On 28 February 2017, Feruz was fined £3,000 after he was caught driving an £80,000 Porsche whilst disqualified.
 He only played four competitive games, and failed to score in any of them.

 Retirement from football

-In April 2020, it was reported that Feruz had given up football to set up a company selling designer caps.
+In April 2020, it was reported that Feruz had given up football to set up a company selling baseball caps.